-Before issuing a licence the City of Leduc Environmental Inspector will be contacting you and other adjacent neighbours to discuss questions or concerns you may have.
-If there is a permanent resident at your address with a bee allergy, please let me and/or the Environmental Inspector know.
+If there is a permanent resident at your address with a bee allergy, please let me know and contact the City of Leduc Environment department immediately.

-See the City's website www.leduc.ca/hensandbees for more information or contact the Environmental Inspector directly through the Eco-Smart Hotline (780) 980-7107 or ecosmart@leduc.ca.
+See the City's website www.leduc.ca/hensandbees for more information.
+If you have any questions or concerns, please contact the City of Leduc Environment department directly through the Eco-Smart Hotline (780) 980-7107 or ecosmart@leduc.ca.